 - CRM Administrator / Sales Operations Specialist -- And if you’re truly looking to connect the dots between the traffic generation from your SEO, what happens with lead generation, and how this flows through to your sales team, you need to have someone who can connect the dots with your CRM system and sales enablement.

-With your technology stack, all of your tools need to be supporting your digital strategy and revenue growth plans as well.
+With your technology stack, all of your tools need to support your digital strategy and revenue growth plans.
 You really can't improve what you can't measure.
-So make sure that you’re equipping your team with the right tools that help them work as productively as possible.
+So make sure you’re equipping your team with the right tools to help them work as productively as possible.

 The Bottom Line on Search Engine Optimization for SMB Chief Executive Officers